stereotype441/language/working/enhanced-constructors/feature-specification.md

 }
 ```

-As a consequence of this, a user trying to rewrite a constructor from "old
+As a consequence of this, a user trying to rewrite a constructor from old style
-style" to "new style" may need to reduce their use of the `super.` parameter
+to new style may need to reduce their use of the `super.` parameter feature.
+For
-feature.
-For example, consider this code:
+example, consider this code:

 ```dart
 class B {